 After logging in to the Alation Portal, click on Product Support.

 This automatically logs you into the Service Cloud tool.
-You will be taken directly to your case list view, where you can see your existing cases and enhancement requests.
+You will be taken directly to your case list view, where you can see your existing cases.

 Create a Support Case in Service Cloud¶